Thermodynamic Comparison and the Ideal Glass Transition of A Monatomic Systems Modeled as an Antiferromagnetic Ising Model on Husimi and Cubic Recursive Lattices of the Same Coordination Number: Introduction

 \section{Introduction}

 The glass transition in which the amorphous state becomes brittle on cooling or soft on heating has been studied and investigated for many years.
-The situation is, however, is still unclear and remains controversial [1-6].
-Numerous models and methods have been developed to study the glass transition [7] with regards to its thermodynamic or dynamic aspect.
-In this work, we are only interested in the thermodynamic aspect of the so-called "equilibrium glass transition", commonly known as the \emph{ideal glass transition}, which is a hypothetical transition that is believed to occur in the limit of infinitely slow cooling rate.
-The hope is that a clear and complete understanding of the ideal transition will give us insight into the real glass transition that is observed in the laboratory.
-Among these efforts to study the ideal glass transition, one method developed in our group involves exact thermodynamic calculation on recursive lattices, such as a Bethe lattice or a Husimi lattice, and has been demonstrated to be a practical way to study the ideal glass transition [8-11].
-As the name implies, recursive lattices are constructed recursively by using basic units of regular lattices to approximate them, and have the advantage to allow exact calculation [11-13].
-Based on the structures of different recursive lattices, their capability to deal with systems with various complexity are different.
-In this paper, we are going to consider a Husimi lattice and compare its prediction with a cubic recursive lattice (CRL) [14] to be introduced below, both of which are designed to approximate the regular 3-D cubic lattice for which the coordination number $q$ is 6.
-We will specifically study an antiferromagnetic Ising model on them and solve it exactly to study various equilibrium and time-independent metastable phases.
-The calculation will allow us to compare the consequences on the two lattices.
+The situation is, however, still unclear and remains controversial \cite{Kauzmann,glass1,glass2,glass3,glass4}.
+Numerous models and methods have been developed to study the glass transition \cite{Debenedetti} with regards to its thermodynamic or dynamic aspect.
+A concept drawn from the aspect of thermodynamic is the so-called ``equilibrium glass transition", commonly known as the \emph{ideal glass transition}, which is a hypothetical transition believed to occur in the limit of infinitely slow cooling rate \cite{Kauzmann}.
+Among the efforts on studying the ideal glass transition, one method developed in our group involves the exact thermodynamic calculation of Ising models on the recursive lattices, such as a Bethe lattice \cite{Bethe} or a Husimi lattice (HL) \cite{Husimi}, and has been demonstrated to be a practical methodology to study the ideal glass transition \cite{pdg_prl_reliable,PDG2,PDG3,PDG4}.